-GlaxoSmithKline is one of the biggest research based pharmaceutical companies not only in the UK but in the world.
-GSK has a strong emphasis on start of career jobs with GSK apprentice programmes, the GSK Future Leaders Programme for graduates, a postgraduate scheme, and summer internships.
-However to get onto any of these schemes involves a long and testing recruitment process with assessments designed to examine your skills at every stage.
+GlaxoSmithKline (GSK) is one of the biggest research-based pharmaceutical companies in the world.
+GSK places a strong emphasis on start-of-career positions.
+It offers apprentice programmes, the GSK Future Leaders Programme for graduates, a postgraduate scheme, and summer internships.
+However, gaining acceptance into any of these schemes means a long recruitment process that involves difficult assessments designed to examine your skills at every stage.

-The GSK recruitment process for apprentices, undergraduates, summer interns and graduates is as below, although it may vary for Finance scheme applicants.
-For experienced hires, the process involves a telephone interview, interview and possibility of an assessment centre with a case study, presentation or exercises.
+The GSK recruitment process for apprentices, undergraduates, graduates, and summer interns is listed below.
+Some variations may exist for finance scheme applicants.
+For experienced hires, the process involves a telephone interview, an in-person interview, and a possible assessment centre.
+GSK's assessment centre includes a case study, a presentation, and various other exercises.

-The first step in your application is to choose the job or scheme you wish to apply for.
-Once you have done that, you need to complete the application form.
-The application form is straightforward asking about you, your education, skills and experiences.
-In order to progress at all in the GSK recruitment process your application form must show that you have the desired criteria (education) for your role.
-You are also asked to answer two questions designed to examine your motivations for choosing GSK as a place to work.
-The two questions are:
+The first step of the process is to choose the job or scheme you wish to apply for.
+The application form asks for information about yourself, including your education, skills, and experiences.
+In order to progress to the next stage of the GSK recruitment process, your application form must demonstrate you have the desired criteria (education) for your chosen position.

-These questions are an important tool for separating you out from other candidates.
+These questions are an important tool to help you stand out from other candidates.
 Plan your answers carefully before you insert them.
-When answering these questions it is important to bear in mind the key competencies and values of the company.
-They are known in GSK as Key High Performance Behaviours and if you can incorporate them into your writing, you will be able to show off not only your skills but the skills that they want you to have.
-They are:
+When answering these questions, it is important to bear in mind the key competencies and values of the company.
+They are known by GSK as Key High Performance Behaviours, and incorporating them into your writing is strongly recommended:

 - Flexible thinking